Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Introduction

 The arguments in \cite{Contreras:2004vh} relied on Hofer-Wysocki-Zehnder's theory of finite energy foliations \cite{Hofer:1998vy, Hofer:2003wf}, which in turn is based on the theory of pseudo-holomorphic curves from symplectic geometry \cite{Gromov:1985ww, Hofer:2002vt}.
 The relevant property of finite energy foliations for studying the problems described above is the fact that each of their leaves is a surface of section for the geodesic flow, although not necessarily a section with a well defined first return map.

-Finite energy foliations are only available for general Reeb flows of spheres and real projective spaces in dimension 3.
+Finite energy foliations are only available for Reeb flows of spheres and real projective spaces in dimension 3.
 For our Theorem~\ref{t:Reeb}, we instead employ the foliations provided by the so-called \emph{broken book decompositions}, recently introduced by Colin, Dehornoy, and Rechtman \cite{Colin:2020tl}, which are available for general non-degenerate Reeb flows on closed contact 3-manifolds.

 After this work was completed, we learnt that Schulz very recently proved a partial version of our Theorem~\ref{t:main} in his Ph.D. thesis \cite{Schulz:2021wk}.
-His result establishes Theorem~\ref{t:main} under a technical extra assumption: the existence of finitely many simple closed geodesics $\gamma_1,...,\gamma_n$ such that every $\gamma_i$ intersects at least one other $\gamma_j$, the complement $M\setminus(\gamma_1\cup...\cup\gamma_n)$ is simply connected, and any other contractible closed geodesic intersects at least one $\gamma_i$.
-These assumptions guarantee the existence of a suitable systems of surfaces of section of annulus type for the geodesic flow.
+His result establishes Theorem~\ref{t:main} under a technical extra assumption: the existence of finitely many simple closed geodesics $\gamma_1,...,\gamma_n$ such that every $\gamma_i$ intersects another $\gamma_j$, the complement $M\setminus(\gamma_1\cup...\cup\gamma_n)$ is simply connected, and any other contractible closed geodesic intersects at least one $\gamma_i$.
+These assumptions guarantee the existence of a suitable system of surfaces of section of annulus type for the geodesic flow.